Blendify/blender-manual/trunk/blender_docs/manual/about/markup_style_guide.rst

 Table of Contents
 -----------------

-By default a table of contents should show two levels of depth.
+By default, a table of contents should show two levels of depth.

 .. code-block:: rst